Mouret-Orfeu/CATHe2/README.md

  (These two variables control the maximum number of residues and sequences per batch, respectively.
 You can keep it simple by setting both to the same value, e.g 512 should work for an 8 GB GPU)

-## 5 Look at the Result
+## 5 Look at the Results

-The Results will be in `./src/cathe-predict/Results.csv`
+The Results will be in `./src/cathe-predict/Results.csv` file and presented on a streamlit webpage, which link will be provided in the terminal used to run the program when inference is done.

 # Data